 Learn to Code With Me

-From reading the blog Learn to Code With Me – you can guess what to expect from being part of the community.
+From reading the blog Learn to Code With Me, you can guess what to expect from being part of the community.

-2018 She quit her full-time job to focus on her dream and learn to code with me.
+In 2018, she quit her full-time job to focus on her dream and learn to code with me.

 Listen Money Matters